 Purchasing a property and turning it into an investment opportunity is a viable option.
 Choosing to put up your condo for rent instead of selling it can also prove to be more profitable in the long run.

-While rising condo rental prices are good motivators, money is and should not be the only reason to rent out a property.
+While rising condo rental prices are good motivators, you should also think about other condo dues when renting out property.
 Here are other reasons why condo owners decide to keep their homes and have them rented out.

 Reason 1: To Generate Regular Cash Flow